Esri/collector-tools/CollectorUtils/configure_gnss_popup.md

 1. Authenticates with Portal/AGOL and gets a token
 2. Gets the specified web map item
 3. Gets the data of the web map (json)
-4. Updates the "visible" parameter of the popup info json (ESRIGNSS fields only)
+4. Updates the "visible" parameter of the popup info json (ESRIGNSS fields only) and sets the displayed decimal places.
 5. Submits edits to Portal/AGOL